180D-FW-2022/Team8/README.md

+Disclaimer: <br />
+This is designed to run on Raspberry Pi OS: 64-bit Debian 11 Bullseye

 If you are doing this project from scratch, here are the products and files you can download to get your device to run just like ours

 sudo pip3 install pvrhino  (This is for voice recognition)